 Your reputation and your online persona play much more of a role in getting you a new job than your resume or your cover letter ever could.
 Your profiles on Facebook and LinkedIn should be spruced up and optimized as much as possible to make you as attractive as you can be to a potential employer.
 And don’t forget to Google yourself to see what comes up.

 Celebrate, and maybe even take a vacation.
 You probably didn’t take time away while you were at your last job—use this period of adjustment to break free.
 It’ll give you a chance to get some perspective.
-Have drinks or a party and celebrate being laid off.
+Have drinks or a party and celebrate being laid off—along with these others things you should make sure to do after being laid off.
 Put a positive spin on this.
 Enjoy yourself.
 This will be one of the few times in life that you’re unencumbered by work.
 Read.
 Sleep.
 Do all the things you never get to do…believe it or not, you’ll miss this time when it’s gone.

 Use your health insurance while you still have it.
 I bet you haven’t been taking care of yourself or haven’t had the time.
 Get a full physical, go to the dentist.
 You can also explore meditation, acupuncture, or other complimentary therapies that can help you de-stress.
 Finding your next dream job is an endurance test and requires a lot of energy.
 Start eating well, do a cleanse, and go to the gym.
 Your energy and self-esteem will get a boost and this will be felt by everyone around you, including future employers.

 Realize that something good will come from this.
 (I call this The Change Guarantee.)
 Write it down somewhere visible.
 In the end, this job loss is probably a good thing.
 Make yourself write a list of 3 things that help you see the upside from this downside.
 You’ll end up better off, no matter what.
 You may not see it now, but you’ll triumph over this job loss in ways you couldn’t imagine.